dtremp007/thumbnails-in-a-pinch/README.md

 I used the gcloud console to download all the images into a local folder, and created this little Python program to do the magic.

 It's a very simple program.
-It uses ImageMagick to create the thumbnails.
+It uses the Pillow library to create the thumbnails.
 Most of the parameters are hardcoded, so use with care.

-This program was probably completely unneccesary.
-I'm sure you can do batch commands with ImageMagick, but it was a good way to sharpen up those Python skills.